revaturelabs/interviewquestions/Bigdata.md

 - Spark runs a workload up to 100 times faster than Hadoop.

-- Now, days in Internet has huge amount of data being generated daily, in a simple word its known as Bigdata.
-As we know data in both formats structured and Unstructured, is generated from business, organizations mainly social network.
+As we know that everyday in Internet has huge amount of data being generated , the data in both formats structured and Unstructured.
-- Distributed computing is used as a storing of huge data or large volume.
-To maintain it uses mainly Hadoop and Spark.
-- Spark is 100 times faster in memory and 10 times faster on disk.
-Spark is faster than Hadoop because it does the processing in RAM , which helps to reduce the read – write operation in system.
-But Spark never replace Hadoop, both are having their own way of handling data, only regarding fast processing speed we prefer spark more than Hadoop.
+So in this situation , Sprak will help to work as much as can.

 </details>
 </blockquote>